 XS at Encore Tower Suites brings a cool indoor/outdoor flow inspired by the open and spacious design of the club’s attached Euro-bathing (aka topless) pool.
 By night the bathers are long gone, except on Sundays when partiers get wet at the weekly Sunday Night Swim.
 This is a club that money will buy, from the foyer walls of sculptured body profiles bathed in sweeping gold-painted sheets, to the 100 VIP tables and 26 VIP pool cabanas.
 Table service is the way to go here if you can afford it.
 You’ll be treated as a VIP, too, rather than as a patron who simply pays the cover and stands around.
 Cover: $20-$30.

 PURE Nightclub is a sprawling affair of rooms and terraces (each area with its own DJ and sound system) that ensures plenty of intimate corners and space to roam.
 The motif here is “purity” set aglow in a soft purple haze reflecting off white leathers and chrome décor.
 Club-goers ascend the glass elevator like angels to reach an expansive terrace over the Strip.
 The view right over the neon truly sets this club apart from others.

 TAO brings Buddha to the party with silky and sizzling Asian décor spread throughout 2 cavernous rooms.
 An outdoor terrace peeks over the canals of this otherwise Venice-themed resort.
 The club is the epicenter of Kardashian action, if that’s how you roll.
-All-action VIP passes are quite the party pumper with unlimited access to TAO and LAVO nightclubs and TAO Beach
+All-action VIP passes are quite the party pumper with unlimited access to TAO and LAVO nightclubs and TAO Beach during the day.

 Lark Ellen Gould is an award-winning journalist focusing on culture trends and curiosities in Las Vegas.
 She has written more than 5 books about the city.